 Postgastrectomy gastritis and atrophic gastritis may cause symptoms of anemia, such as fatigue and weakness, because of decreased production of intrinsic factor (a protein that binds vitamin B12, allowing the B12 to be absorbed and used in the production of red blood cells).

 In a small percentage of people with atrophic gastritis, the stomach tissue transforms into another type of digestive tract tissue (metaplasia).
-In an even smaller percentage of people, metaplasia leads to stomach cancer.
+In an even smaller percentage of people, metaplasia leads to stomach cancer Stomach Cancer A Helicobacter pylori infection is a risk factor for stomach cancer.
+Vague abdominal discomfort, weight loss, and weakness are some typical symptoms.
+Diagnosis includes endoscopy and biopsy... read more .

 A doctor suspects gastritis when a person has upper abdominal discomfort, pain, or nausea.
 Tests usually are not needed.
 However, if the doctor is uncertain of the diagnosis, or if symptoms do not resolve with treatment, the doctor may do upper endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
-Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more .
+In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
+Endoscopes... read more .

 During upper endoscopy, a doctor uses an endoscope (a flexible viewing tube) to examine the stomach and some of the small intestine.
 If necessary, the doctor can do a biopsy (removal of a tissue sample for examination under a microscope) of the stomach lining.